Tips for Buying a French Chateau, Estate or a Mansion

 Use a Bilingual Expert

-Unless you’re fluent in French, it’s a very good idea to find a bilingual estate agent, or someone who is used to dealing with real estate in France.
+Unless you’re fluent in French, it’s a good idea to find a bilingual estate agent, or someone who is used to dealing with real estate in France.
 Most French estate agents will have someone who speaks some English, but it may not be enough to get you through the complexities of buying a castle property, it’s a specialist’s job, trust us.

-If our tips have inspired you to find your perfect piece of history, take a look at our listings – including our selection of chateaux and estates and register to receive alerts of new castles as they come to the market.
+If our tips have inspired you to find your perfect piece of history, take a look at our listings – including our selection of chateaux and estates and register to receive alerts of new properties as they come to the market.

 Back to articles